petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 **Frequency Threshold:** Set the minimum frequency required for terms to appear in the facet term list.
 For example, if the facet's frequency threshold is set to 3, a term with two matching results doesn't appear in the term result list.

-**Display Frequencies:** Choose whether or not to display the term frequencies.
+**Display Frequencies:** Choose whether to display the term frequencies.

 ### Displaying and Filtering Facet Terms by Vocabulary